pthakur03/BeSpoked-Bikes/README.md

 Test the application:
 We need to test the application by running it locally and checking if all the operations are working as expected.

-Strengths:
+### Strengths:
-Optimized space complexity based on given inputs Universal attributes quickly accessible as instance variables Programmer productivity - current implementation is readily scalable
+Optimized space complexity based on given inputs, universal attributes quickly accessible as instance variables, programmer productivity - current implementation is readily scalable

-Room for Improvement:
+### Room for Improvement:
 Technical barrier...most efficent tech stack?
-Issues running Flask framework on local machine Unique methods for ORM queries and models separate from traditional raw SQL & C#/.Net work environments - learning curve!
+Issues running Flask framework on local machine, unique methods for ORM queries and models separate from traditional raw SQL & C#/.Net work environments - learning curve, timing
-Timing